ComposableFi/composable/docs/docs/networks/picasso-parachain-overview.md

 novel strategies can now be built that leverage the best of Substrate and Cosmos SDK blockchains.
 This is made possible through some key innovations by our bridging team.

-As the first instance of CosmWasm outside of Cosmos, existing projects can deploy a satelite protocol on Picasso and gain access to a completely new ecosystem of users and builers.
+As the first instance of CosmWasm outside of Cosmos, existing projects can deploy a satelite protocol on Picasso and gain access to a completely new ecosystem of users and builders.

 ### Insights into Picasso's Pallets